Tykky/Raytracer/Documentation/implementation.md

 The camera consist of eye and screen.
 Rays are traversed from eye to screen and then out to the world.
 The screen corresponds to the rendered image.
 Each pixel on the screen is mapped to a ray which intersects the eye and the pixel it's called from.
-Then the rays can be used for the _tracing_ part.

 ![](./data/sketches/camera.svg)
 The sketch shows how the trigonometric formulas used in the implementation are derived.